We are happy to customize a topic for your group, but here are some idea starters.

 Audiences love to hear from people who have been-there and done-that.
-We’re happy to moderate a panel of experts, industry insiders, clients, and others or participate as a panelist.
+We’re happy to moderate a panel of HR, Real Estate, or other experts, industry insiders, clients, and others or we can participate as a panelist in your session.

 People cost far more than buildings.
 And they are far more valuable.
 They, not the machines they operate, the desks they occupy, or the technology they use are what ultimately creates shareholder value.
 Sadly, much of what has been called workplace strategy in recent years has been more about cutting costs than supporting people, frequently to the detriment of the latter.
 A dearth of research shows that happy, healthy, and engaged employees produce more and cost less.

 Making the business case for new workplace strategies: The People, Planet & Profit Approach